AK140/InfectedPlugin/CONTRIBUTING.md

 =====
 Whenever you update/create a command, be sure to update/create the command in Command_help.java!

-Branch
+Branches
 ======
-Always commit to master branch,
-When master branch is good enough we will update RB branch.
+Always commit to the master branch, we will update the RB branch ourselves when the latest commit is fine, then continue on dev builds.

 How
 ===